 Brucellosis is an infectious disease previously known as Rock, Cyprus, Undulated, Gibraltar, Malta, and Mediterranean1.
 Bacteria of the genus Brucella are major zoonotic pathogens responsible for considerable human morbidity in areas where they are endemic in livestock.
-Either direct contact with infected animals or their infected products infects humans2.
-People who are working in jobs requiring frequent contact with animals or meat such as slaughterhouse workers, farmers, veterinarians, and dairy workers are at high risk1.
-Brucellosis has been documented worldwide, over a number of years in a great variety of wildlife.
-Recently Brucellosis has been reported in a wide variety of marine mammals.
-A very important consideration in regard to Brucellosis in wildlife is to distinguish between spillover infection from domestic animal management and environmental factors.
-Brucella organisms are shed in milk, urine, and vaginal discharges and they contaminate the environment.
-The infection occurs through the ingestion of non-boiled milk of infected animals, contact with vaginal discharge, urine, stools, and the blood of infected animals, through breached skin and the mucous membrane of the conjunctiva, and also by inhalation3.
-In this study, we aimed to determine the seroprevalence of Brucellosis among the people in the high-risk group in Atbra, River Nile State, Sudan, and to assess the knowledge of the study population about the disease and to compare the two laboratory methods that are commonly used in the diagnosis of Brucellosis (Rose Bengal Plate (RBP) method and Standard tube agglutination (STAT) Method).
+Either direct contact with infected animals or their infected products infect humans2.
+People working in jobs requiring frequent contact with animals or meat, such as slaughterhouse workers, farmers, veterinarians, and dairy workers, are at high risk1.
+Brucellosis has been documented worldwide over several years in various wildlife.
+Recently Brucellosis has been reported in a wide mammals. varietv of marine А significant consideration regarding Brucellosis in wildlife is distinguishing between spillover infection from domestic animal management and environmental factors.
+Brucella organisms are shed in milk, urine, and vaginal discharges, contaminating the environment.
+The infection occurs through ingesting the non-boiled milk of infected animals, contact with vaginal discharge, urine, stools, and the blood of infected animals, breached skin and the mucous membrane of the conjunctiva, and inhalation3.

+1Faculty of Public Health and Health Informatics, Umm Al-Qura University, Makkah, Kingdom of Saudi Arabia Correspondence: mohsm71@yahoo.com doi: 10.22442/jlumhs.2023.01005 Revised: 07-03-2023 Received: 19-12-2022 Accepted: 16-03-2023 Published Online: 18-04-2023 study, we aimed to determine In this the seroprevalence of Brucellosis among the people in the high-risk group in Atbra, River Nile State, Sudan, and to assess the knowledge of the study population about the disease and to compare the two laboratory methods that are commonly used in the diagnosis of Brucellosis (Rose Bengal Plate (RBP) method and Standard tube agglutination (STAT) Method).